interagent/committee/README.md

 2. Run your test suite and fix any deprecation warnings that appear.
 3. Update to the latest 3.* release.
 4. Switch to OpenAPI 3 if you'd like to do so.
+   (If you use GET request body data, don't forget to set allow_get_body true.)

 Important changes are also described below.